bglaub/MacroManager/README.md

 # MacroManager
-World of Warcraft addon for managing macros in a better way than the default UI
+World of Warcraft addon for managing macros in a different way than the default UI